 Best gay hotel on the island

 Check out the adults-only Coqui del Mar San Juan Guesthouse – “the gayest guesthouse in San Juan” by its own admission!
-You can book a villa, cabana, poolside room or studio, each self-contained for maximum privacy.
+You can book a villa, cabana, poolside room, or studio, each self-contained for maximum privacy.
 It also has a very handsome communal pool in the annex – clothing optional of course!

 Curacao is one of the Caribbean’s smaller islands, with a population of 160,000.
 It’s located in the south of the Caribbean Sea, off the coast of Venezuela, and is a constituent of the Kingdom of the Netherlands.
-Whilst the Netherlands is one of the absolute best countries to live and travel for LGBTQ folks, Curacao still has an extremely long way to go in terms of its politics and legal system.
+Whilst the Netherlands is one of the absolute best countries to live and travel for LGBTQ folks, Curacao still has an extremely long way to go in terms of its political and legal system.
 However, we are starting to see some of that Dutch progressiveness rub off on this magnificent island.

 Gay Curaçao in a nutshell